hardik-joshi/angular-phone-catalog/README.md

 - Demonstrate the use of services and `dependency injection` (DI):
   - `$http` is injected into the controller through DI.
   - Introduce DI annotation methods: `.$inject` and inline array

+### step-8 _Templating Links & Images_

+- Add a phone image and links to phone pages.
+- Add an end-to-end test that verifies the phone links.
+- Tweak the CSS to style the page just a notch.